Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 … Whatsoever house I may enter, my visit shall be for the convenience and advantage of the patient; and I will willingly refrain from doing any injury or wrong from falsehood, and (in an especial manner) from acts of an amorous nature, whatever may be the rank of those who it may be my duty to cure, whether mistress or servant, bond or free…

-Unfortunately such a question regarding the ultimate in discrimination and the outrageous extent to which man will go against fellow man is almost incomprehensible.
+Unfortunately, such a question regarding the ultimate in humankind and discrimination and the outrageous extent to which humans will go against fellow humans is almost incomprehensible.

 Suffice is to say, there is an answer to this… and it has to do with man’s mind and man’s imagination and just how far that imagination can take man down into an abyss… even causing him to think he’s doing good all the while doing what some would term ‘overwhelming evil’.